Racheal-jpg/Car-Market-Analysis/README.md

 Output

-The script generates a CSV file named "combined_cars.csv"containing the combined and preprocessed car data.
+The script generates a CSV file named "combined_cars.csv"containing the combined and pre_processed car data.
 It also prints the first few rows of the read-back data to the console.